 Children of the Church Steps is Based on the Candelária Massacre

-Of these people—estimated to be more than 50 in number—one individual, Wagner dos Santos, emerged as a vital witness in the ensuing criminal case.
+Of these people — estimated to be more than 50 in number — one individual, Wagner dos Santos, emerged as a vital witness in the ensuing criminal case.
 Eventually, after a second assassination attempt on the man’s life, he had to flee to Switzerland.
 Consequently, through the accounts of dos Santos and other survivors, some context can be gained about the events that led up to the night’s horrors.
 As per reports, a group of children had thrown stones at police cars in the morning.
 Yet, this minute indiscretion had only earned them a warning from officers—which hadn’t been a point of concern given the frequency of such small clashes.

 In the investigation that followed, it was revealed that the group of perpetrators was significantly made up of police officers.
 Of the nine implicated in the crime, Jurandir Gomes França, policemen Cláudio dos Santos, and Marcelo Cortes were indicted but later acquitted of the crime.
 Likewise, Marcus Vinicius Emmanuel Borges, a military police officer, received a 300-year sentence but remains free as a fugitive.
 Nelson Oliveira dos Santos also received a sentence—and sports other criminal records—but is currently out on parole.
-Marco Aurélio Dias de Alcântara also shares a similar fate—convicted but free—and the other known man who was allegedly involved in the massacre, Arlindo Afonso Lisboa Júnior, hasn’t yet been tried for the crime.
+Marco Aurélio Dias de Alcântara also shares a similar fate; though he was convicted and received a 300-year sentence for his crimes, he is free as of writing.

 Children of the Church Steps Equips Fictionality For the Central Characters

 Even though a historical event remains at the nucleus of ‘Children of the Church Steps,’ the majority of the central narrative is told from a fictionalized lens.
 Rather than adapting on-screen counterparts of real-life victims, the show fictionalizes the characters of Douglas, Sete, Jesus, and Pipoca to helm the tale.
-In doing so, creator Luis Lomenha and his collaborative director Márcia Faria were able to create fleshed-out characters for the story from the ground up.
+In doing so, creator Luis Lomenha and director Márcia Faria were able to create fleshed-out characters for the story from the ground up.
 It allowed them to mold the narrative in certain ways to depict the broad reality of the experiences of Brazil’s homeless youth.

 Thus, an often under-represented part of the population gets to take center stage in the story.
 As a result, the narrative explores various socially prevalent issues, including racism in Brazil, the homelessness crisis, and police brutality—particularly in relation to homeless children.
 Additionally, the show also scrutinizes the childlike wonder and innocence that lived in the Massacre victims before the night’s events.
 Through the characters of Douglas and the others, the show calls attention to the hopes and dreams of the young children, imbuing their memories with empathetic ideas rather than simple violence.

 In a conversation with Netflix, Lomenha expanded upon this idea and shared, “Our aim was to show the interrupted dreams of these four children, who imagined a world far removed from the harsh reality they faced.
 The same rules and violence that affected them persist today, but it is imperative that we remember: they (the Candelária Massacre victims) were just children.
-Throughout the production process, we seek to give them back the right to dream,”
+Throughout the production process, we seek to give them back the right to dream.”

 For the same reason, the fictionalization of the central characters doesn’t rob them of authenticity and realism in any way.
 Lomenha and Faria consulted with real-life survivors of the 1993 tragedy and their family members.
 Most notably, human rights activist Patricia Oliveira—the sister of Wagner dos Santos—significantly contributed to the same.
 Lomenha had previously worked with the woman on another project and retained ties with her.
 Consequently, Oliveira—alongside various other individuals—shaped the show and its sense of realism through their insightful and instrumental testimonies.